blueprinthq/work-simulation/README.md

 - Error handling and edge cases
 - Documentation and comments

-### Time Limit
+### Time Expectations

-You have 4 hours to complete this exercise.
+Plan to spend about 4 hours to complete this exercise.
 Focus on delivering a working solution that demonstrates your understanding of AI concepts and software engineering principles.

 ## Project Structure